Ace2489/zig-kv-store/README.md

 ## Implementation Notes

 The timer system runs on a separate thread and processes expiration events.
 The command parser validates input syntax and converts string commands to structured operations.
-Both components use Zig's error handling approach extensively.

 Commands are parsed according to a simple grammar:
 ```